foundriesio/docs/source/BasicIoTGateway/getting-started.rst

 Now to deploy some key containerized applications to your device.

-One of the greatest advantages of using the Linux MicroPlatform is that it makes it easier to deploy and manage container-based applications.
-What's more, unlike other container-based embedded device platforms, the Linux MicroPlatform allows you to deploy **multiple applications to the same gateway, each running at the same time in its own container**.
+One of the greatest advantages of using the Linux microPlatform is that it makes it easier to deploy and manage container-based applications.
+What's more, unlike other container-based embedded device platforms, the Linux microPlatform allows you to deploy **multiple applications to the same gateway, each running at the same time in its own container**.
 This is called **multitenancy**.